 The award is given at the president’s discretion to the cadet who goes above and beyond the call of duty for character and honor — bringing great credit to MMA and its corps of cadets.

 Presented by Don W. Hooton, Legion of Honor Cadet of the Class of 1919, the cup is given to the cadet declared to be the most valuable to the Academy by vote of the corps of cadets.

 This award is given to the senior cadet who possesses the most soldierly qualities by Col. Jerome G. Harris, a former professor of military science and tactics.

 In honor of James “Red” Ireland, Class of 1941, notable MMA athlete, the trophy is awarded to the cadet with combined qualities of loyalty and courage to make a “fighting heart."

 Presented in honor of John W. Fritsch ’49, this plaque is given to an 11th grade cadet who exemplifies honor, good discipline, academic excellence, and service to the Academy.

-Our cadets complete 8,000 community service hours annually.
+High school cadets complete 16 community service hours each year, and middle school cadets complete 8.
 MMA cadets mentor local elementary kids through the Lunch Buddies program, help out at the Missouri Veterans Home, and work with Central Missouri Food Bank to assemble Buddy Packs to feed local children in need.

 Through our Army JROTC program, cadets learn to become better citizens through leadership development.
 In 2019, the MMA Corps of Cadets received top scores in the JROTC Program for Accreditation Inspection.
 They earned perfect scores in the Continuous Improvement Plan, Service Learning Project, Unit Report, Cadet Portfolios and Instructor Portfolios.
 Those high marks have now placed MMA JROTC among the top 10 percent of JROTC units in the nation.